4 DAYS FROM $899

 Enjoy breakfast as the ship arrives to Porto, known as the “Unvanquished City” because the Romans or Moors never overtook it.
 According to 15th-century legend, the people of Porto donated all their meat to a military fleet departing for battle — leaving themselves with nothing but offal (tripas).
 Considering the sacrifice an ancestral badge of honor, Porto residents still proudly call themselves Tripeiros.

 Embark on a panoramic drive through Portugal’s second largest city, which includes its UNESCO-listed city center and a visit to a local market.
 Return to the ship for lunch, with an afternoon at leisure to explore Porto on your own.
 Don’t miss a visit to one of the top bookstores in the world, Livraria Lello (which inspired J.K.
 Rowling’s Harry Potter library), where you can peruse the shelves and admire the décor of this one-of-a-kind gem.
-You can also join an optional tour to a local port-wine cellar with an included tasting.

-Cultural Discovery: Later this afternoon, hear an onboard lecture about local history.
+Later this afternoon, hear an onboard lecture about local history.
 Dinner is on board, with overnight sailing to Spain.

 Exploring UNESCO-listed Santiago de Compostela